arthurcadore/capacita-ztp/README.md

 ### Application (DHCP/TFTP) Server Configuration:

-First configure DHCP server files, you can do this by edditing the `.cfg` files in `/serverDHCP/` directory:
+First configure DHCP server files, you can do this by edditing the `.cfg` files in `/serverDHCP/` directory.

-The configuration for `dhcpd.cfg` file by default is:
+The configuration for `dhcpd.cfg` file by default is displayed below, this configuration is used for DHCP server operation in IPv4.
 ```
 option domain-name "capacitacao.intelbras.com.br";
 option domain-name-servers 10.1.40.240;